dotnet/dotnet-docker/samples/enable-globalization.md

 ## Tzdata

-Tzdata provides data about timezones.
+Tzdata provides data about time zones.
 It is needed in applications that deal with time.

 .NET container images that include tzdata: